ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1058 > Moved HomeController to the Area> Customer > Controller folder and deleted Data and Models.

 1101 > Edited the homecontroller.cs to explicity define that the controller is in the customer Area.

+1104 > Moved View > Home and modify the HomeController namespace.